 Social media traffic has infiltrated the corporate environment, with many enterprises embracing social media platforms for improved internal communication and collaboration.
-This media-intensive trend has resulted in increased and unpredictable traffic on the wide area network (WAN),
+This media-intensive trend has resulted in increased and unpredictable traffic on the wide area network (WAN), prompting the need for network managers to step up their social media policies and take a closer look at their WAN architecture.

 Facebook applications, social-plugins and updates are eating up WAN bandwidth, according to firewall vendor Palo Alto Networks, which released its eighth Application Usage and Risk Report earlier this month.
 The report -- which summarized the network traffic assessments of 1,636 organizations worldwide -- examined social media traffic and usage patterns in the workplace since Oct.
 2010.
 Palo Alto found that Facebook traffic had gone from consuming 5% of overall bandwidth to 25% in a 14-month period, and noted that Twitter usage on enterprise networks has grown by 700% year-over-year.